quietui/quiet/docs/docs/components/comparison.md

 ### Setting the initial position

-Add the `disabled` attribute to lock the comparison in its current position.
+Set the initial position of the comparison using the `position` attribute.

 ```html {.example}
 <quiet-comparison position=".75">